u5581638/Tripartite-CRISPR-diversity/README.md

 9. Retrieve and prediction contig DNA annotations describing whether contigs are linear/circular and host/phage encoded.
 Also performs ORF annotation using PFAM and a customised anti-phage defence database, referred to as "DEFLOC".
 10. Use host and mapped MGE contigs to generate host and MGE gene cluster networks.
 These networks are then combined to generate host-phage interaction networks.
 Concurrently, heatmap describing the composition of each community (local cluster) are also generated.

-Note: Many of the scripts and code were originally run from a single fixed directory (/g/data/va71/crispr_pipeline_annotation) on a computing cluster.
-These have not yet been adapted for standalone use.
-As such running from each chapter specific folder may produce dependency and pathing errors.
-I will work to fix these issues progressively in a separate branch.
 ![image](https://github.com/user-attachments/assets/fb1c04dc-6cf1-4c80-9c6c-347d942e59e4)

 # Installation